alexanderchuranov/Metaresc/README.md

 ```

 #### Array declaration
-Third argument **_suffix_** in the field's declaration denotes dimensions
+Third argument **_suffix_** in the field's declaration may be used for
-of the array.
-Metaresc is capable to distinguish multi-dimensional
+specification array dimensions.
+Metaresc is capable to distinguish
-arrays up to 4 diminsions.
-Higher orders of dimensions are treated as
+multi-dimensional arrays up to 4 diminsions.
+Higher orders of
-four-dimensional arrays with aggregated lower dimension.
-You could
+dimensions are treated as four-dimensional arrays with aggregated
-use intermediate wrapper types for propper serialization of 5+
+lower dimension.
+You could use intermediate wrapper types for propper
-dimensional arrays.
+serialization of 5+ dimensional arrays.

 ```c
 TYPEDEF_STRUCT (array_1d_t,